cockpit-project/cockpit/test/README.md

 each section returns the machine to more or less the state that it was in before the section.
 This makes it easier to run these sections ad-hoc when doing incremental development.

+## Helpful tips

+If you add a snippet like this to your `~/.ssh/config` then you'll be able to log in to test machines without authentication:

+    Host 127.0.0.2
+        User root
+        Port 2201
+        StrictHostKeyChecking no
+        UserKnownHostsFile /dev/null
+        IdentityFile ~/src/cockpit/bots/machine/identity

+Many cockpit developers take it a step further, and add an alias to allow typing `ssh c`:

+    Host 127.0.0.2 c
+        Hostname 127.0.0.2
+        User root
+        ... etc

+For web access, if you'd like to avoid Chromium (or Chrome) prompting about certificate errors while connecting to localhost, you can change the following setting:

+    chrome://flags/#allow-insecure-localhost